argilla-io/distilabel/docs/technical-reference/tasks.md

 ```

 You can take a look at a [sample dataset](https://huggingface.co/datasets/argilla/distilabel-sample-evol-instruct?row=19) generated using the script the following script: [examples/pipeline-evol-instruct-alpaca.py](../../examples/pipeline-evol-instruct-alpaca.py).

+!!! note
+    The original definition of `EvolInstruct` considers an elimination evolving step with different
+    situations to remove the responses considered as failures.
+Section 3.2, *Elimination Evolving* in [WizardLM paper](https://arxiv.org/abs/2304.12244) shows these steps.
+We have implemented steps 2-4 as part of this task, but not step one.
+If the user wants to tackle this, an example can be seen in the following script: [examples/pipeline-openai-wizardl-equal-prompts.py](../../examples/pipeline-evol-instruct-alpaca.py).

 For the API reference visit  [EvolInstructTask][distilabel.tasks.text_generation.evol_instruct.EvolInstructTask].